 Lectures constitute of 16 hours of dermatovenereology and 4 hours of dermatologic surgery.
-Lectures are not obligatory for students, but are highly recommended, since the main topics of dermatovenereology will be presented with plenty of photographs of clinical pictures.
-Attending the lectures will make preparing for the exam easier and will help students to recognise skin diseases later on in their profession.
+Lectures are not obligatory for students, but are highly recommended, since the topics will be presented with plenty of clinical photographs.

 The following topics will be presented: